 My last tip hits very close to home.
 If you couldn’t tell, I can be a bit of a princess at times.
 I like my creature comforts.
 While I don’t see anything wrong with that most of the time, your semester abroad is the time to let your high maintenance self tone down to a medium-to-low maintenance chick.
 This can take a lot of different forms.

 For one, lower your housing standards.
 This isn’t your parents’ house or the Marriott hotel.
-There’s a 99% chan6602_10151394578102620_1849477385_nce you won’t have a dishwasher, a dryer, or a shower that runs hot water for more than ten minutes at a time.
+There’s a 99% chance you won’t have a dishwasher, a dryer, or a shower that runs hot water for more than ten minutes at a time.
 My roommates and I had to divide into AM and PM shower shifts for this purpose.
 Not to mention our bathroom floor flooded every single time we showered.
 But in a weird kind of way, it was fun.

 Next, stay in a hostel – once or twice.
 I really don’t see the need to stay in one every time you travel, because I was able to find some amazing deals in normal hotels.
 But there are obviously going to be times when you can’t swing that.
 So, you bite the bullet and stay in a sketchy room with fifteen suspicious characters snoring within a two-foot radius of you.
 If you’re anything like me, you’ll sleep with your belongings under your pillow.
 And by sleep, I mean you won’t close your eyes because you’ll be too paranoid.
 Regardless, hostels are something that everyone should experience in their lifetime.